wp-plugins/wp-special-textboxes/readme.txt

 == Changelog ==

+= 4.3.73 =
-= 4.3.72 =
+* Language pack is updated.
+Slovak by Branco is added = 4.3.72 =
 * Static Style Sheet mode (CSS mode) is added
 * User Level is changed to Capability